ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_windows.rst

 * the user account is not a member of the local Administrators group
 * the user account is a local user and the ``LocalAccountTokenFilterPolicy`` is not set

 To verify whether the credentials are correct or the user is allowed to log onto the host you can run the below PowerShell command on the Windows host to see the last failed logon attempt.
-This will output the even details including the ``Status`` and ``Sub Status`` error code indicating why the logon failed.
+This will output event details including the ``Status`` and ``Sub Status`` error code indicating why the logon failed.

 .. code-block:: powershell

     Get-WinEvent -FilterHashtable @{LogName = 'Security'; Id = 4625} |
         Select-Object -First 1 -ExpandProperty Message

 While not all connection plugins require the connection user to be a member of the local Administrators group, this is typically the default configuration.
-If the user user is not a member of the local Administrators group or is a local user without ``LocalAccountTokenFilterPolicy`` set, the authentication will fail.
+If the user is not a member of the local Administrators group or is a local user without ``LocalAccountTokenFilterPolicy`` set, the authentication will fail.

 .. seealso::